ibm-cloud-docs/AnalyticsEngine/Retrieve-service-credentials-and-service-end-points.md

 ```

 `<service instance name>` is the the name of the service instance you  specified when creating the cluster.

-For `<service_instance_name>`, specify the name of the service instance you had specified when creating the cluster.

-For `<service_key_name>`, specify the name of the service key that you entered when creating the key.

 `<service key name>` is the name of the service key that you entered when creating the key.